Tuesday, September 9, 2025

 Matchbook.

-There is a lot more that could be dug up about the Skyline, and I suspect it would be no less dramatic, or sentimental, than it was for the Metro Diner and Big Dom’s Subs — though, admittedly, with a much better menu and view.
+There’s more that could be dug up about the Skyline, and I suspect it would be no less dramatic, or sentimental, than it was for the Metro Diner and Big Dom’s Subs — though, admittedly, with a much better menu and view.

 Sunset Over Olana and Rip Van Winkle Bridge by Kenneth Salaz - Art Renewal Center.